flokabukie/Azubian-Customer-Churn-Prediction-Challenge/README.md

 ### **Model Selection**
 In this Customer Churn Prediction Project, it is imperative to choose an appropriate machine learning algorithm.
 Since this Project is a classification Project, some common algorithms best for it include logistic regression, random forests, support vector machines, and gradient boosting algorithms.
-Different models need to be evaluated using suitable performance metrics (AUC) to determine which one performs best for this project.
+Different models need to be evaluated using suitable performance metrics (ROC_AUC) to determine which one performs best for this project.

 Five (5) of these Algorithms were trained, evaluated and compared;